 - Up to 50 subapplications can be created under one VOD account.

-- No separate billing logic (such as billing mode, separate bill generation, and purchase of exclusive resource packages) can be set for subapplications.
-All subapplications under a VOD account belong to the same account, and all VOD usage data (including but not limited to VOD billable items such as storage, traffic, transcoding duration, and video audit duration) is aggregated for fee calculation and unified billing.
+- No separate billing logic (such as billing mode and separate bill generation) can be set for subapplications.
+All subapplications under a VOD account belong to the same account, and all VOD usage data (including but not limited to VOD billable items such as storage, traffic, transcoding duration, and intelligent video recognition duration) is aggregated for fee calculation and unified billing.

 Console Use Instructions